abdullahzubairwan/abdullahzubairwan/README.md

 - 👋 Hi, I’m @abdullahzubairwan
 - 👀 My interest is in Data Science using R Language.
-- 🌱 I’m currently working in TESS International.
+- 🌱 I’m currently working in IBU Analytics.
 - 📫 How to reach me abdullahzubair.wh@gmail.com

 This is a personal repository and has no correlation with my professional work whatsoever.